-rage
+Page

-About the Meeting
+About the Meeting 1

 What is the purpose of the annual meeting?
 1

 Who is entitled to vote?
 1

 Who can attend the meeting?
 1

 What constitutes a quorum?
-1

 How do I vote?
+1 2

 What does the Board recommend?
 2

-what does the poart recomment?
-Can I you by telephone or electronically?
+Can I vote by telephone or electronically?
 2

 Can I change my vote after I return my proxy card, or after I vote by telephone or electronically?
 2

 How do I vote my 401(k) shares?
 3

 What vote is required to approve each item?
 3

 Who will count the vote?
 3

-What shares are included on my_proxy_card(s)2 What does it mean if I receive more than one proxy card?
+What shares are included on my proxy card(s)?
 3

-What does it mean if I receive more than one proxy cards.
+What does it mean if I receive more than one proxy card?
+4

 How will voting on any other business be conducted?
 4

-The wife voting of any other business or conductor.
 When are shareholder proposals for the 2006 annual meeting of shareholders due?
 4

 How much did this proxy solicitation cost and who paid that cost?
 4

 Can I receive future shareholder communications electronically through the Internet?
 5

 Stock Ownership 6

 Stock Ownership of our Directors, Executive Officers and Certain Beneficial Owners 6

 Section 16(a) Beneficial Ownership Reporting Compliance 8

 Item 1-Election of Directors 8

 Directors Standing for Election 8

 Directors Continuing in Office 10

 Committees of the Board of Directors 12

 Selection of Director Nominees 15

 Governance Principles 16

+- 10

 Director Independence 16

 Meetings of Non-Employee Directors 16

 Shareholder Communications with the Board 16

 Directors' Compensation 17

 Compensation Committee Interlocks and Insider Participation 17

 Code of Ethics and Business Conduct Guide 18

 Report of Audit Committee 18

 Pre-Approval of Independent Auditor Fees and Services Policy 19

+Principal Independent Auditor Fee Disclosure 19

-Executive Compensation Summary Compensation Table Stock Options Change in Control and Retirement Provisions in Certain Equity Compensation Plans 20 20 22 24 Report on Executive Compensation by the Compensation Policy Committee 25 Shareholder Return Performance Graph 29 Certain Relationships and Related Transactions 30 tem 2-Ratification of Appointment of Principal Independent Auditor 32 tem 3-Approval of an Increase of 5 Million Shares of the Company's Class A Common Stock Authorized for Issuance under the 2002 Incentive Plan 32 tem 4-Shareholder Proposal to Declassify the Board of Directors and Establish Annual Election of All Directors 33 tem 5-Shareholder Proposal to Require Election of Directors by a Majority of Votes Cast at an Annual Meeting 34 Householding 36 Other Matters 37 Appendix A-Audit Committee Charter A-1 Appendix B-Independence of Directors B-1 Appendix C-2002 Comprehensive Stock and Cash Incentive Plan Summary C-1
+Page Executive Compensation Summary Compensation Table Stock Options 20 20 22 Change in Control and Retirement Provisions in Certain Equity Compensation Plans 24 Report on Executive Compensation by the Compensation Policy Committee 25 Shareholder Return Performance Graph 29 Certain Relationships and Related Transactions 30 Item 2-Ratification of Appointment of Principal Independent Auditor 32 Item 3-Approval of an Increase of 5 Million Shares of the Company's Class A Common Stock Authorized for Issuance under the 2002 Incentive Plan 32 Item 4-Shareholder Proposal to Declassify the Board of Directors and Establish Annual Election of All Directors 33 Item 5-Shareholder Proposal to Require Election of Directors by a Majority of Votes Cast at an Annual Meeting 34 Householding 36 Other Matters 37 Appendix A-Audit Committee Charter A-1 Appendix B-Independence of Directors B-1 Appendix C-2002 Comprehensive Stock and Cash Incentive Plan Summary C-1